-- Activation: the prospect, now using our services, takes a first action that will allow him to see the value of our product or service.
-For example, he launches his first prospecting campaign on Waalaxy or he accepts to have a demo.
+- Activation: the prospect, now using our services, takes a first action that will allows them to see the value of our product or service.
+For example, they launch their first prospecting campaign on Waalaxy or agrees to have a demo.

 - Retention: the prospect comes back.
-He gets in touch again, revisits our site or uses our product regularly in its free version.
+They get in touch again, revisit our site or use our product regularly in its free version.

 - Revenue: the prospect becomes a customer and pays for our service or product.

-- Referral: the customer now talks about our product around him.
+- Referral: the customer now talks about our product to those around them.

 In a LinkedIn lead generation strategy, we will therefore focus mainly on the Acquisition and Awareness part.